How to help a distressed colleague

 - Suggest that the individual make an appointment and express confidence that he or she will get help.

-- If you are uncomfortable approaching a co-worker, you can call Employee Assistance Program (for BMC employees) at 1-800-435-1986, or the Faculty & Staff Assistance Office (for BU employees) at 617-353-5381 for a consultation on how best to approach a referral and how to alert staff of your concerns.
+- If you are uncomfortable approaching a co-worker, you can call the Employee Assistance Program (Password for BMC Employees: LMEAP) at 866-695-6327 , or the Faculty & Staff Assistance Office (for BU employees) at 617-353-5381 for a consultation on how best to approach a referral and how to alert staff of your concerns.

 - You can help make an appointment or accompany your colleague.
 Write down details of the appointment, including time, location, and the clinician’s name.